chairleague/hots-rules/README.md

 ### Expected Behavior

 Chair League is a recreational league and expects its players to behave accordingly.
 At the end of the day, we want to create a fun and positive environment to play in.
-Sportmanship is expected both ingame and out.
+Sportsmanship is expected both ingame and out.
 Teams that repeatedly act disrespectful will be disbanded.

+### Cheating

+Players found to be cheating will be reviewed by the Chair League staff on a case by case basis.
+Cheating can be reported by sending an email to zack@chairleague.com.

 ### Battle.net